“Gaspar’s Ghosts”

 Sueños Artist Series (11 of 12), 2026

-All that Gaspar really left behind were ghosts.
-Not his own, of course.
-They are the ghosts of the Ohlone, of soldiers and missionaries, of farmers and ranchers.
-And of one old man who planted vines on a hillside in 1980—land that has seen three centuries of Californians come, stay awhile, and then vanish.
-This piece captures but a few.
-Look closely, they might just look back.
+What Gaspar really left behind were ghosts—though not his own.
+They are of the Chumash and Ohlone.
+Of the soldiers, ranchers and missionaries.
+And perhaps also the ghost of an old man who planted vines on a hillside in 1980—land that’s seen three centuries of Californians arrive, stay a while, and disappear.
+This piece captures the souls of but a few.
+Look closely; they may look back.

 “Gaspar’s Ghosts” is available for $100.